 - Desiring added support to cope with advanced illness

-Transitions PalliativeCare services are covered by Medicare Part B, Medicaid, and most private insurance companies; however, we accept patients regardless of their ability to pay.
+Transitions PalliativeCare services are covered by Medicare Part B, Medicaid, and most private insurance companies.

 Our providers are an extra set of eyes and ears and can offer expertise in pain and symptom management.
 Since the consultations take place in your own home/facility, we will call to schedule a convenient time for you and your family and we can coordinate care if multiple doctors are involved.